testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #strategic, #draft`

-:white_check_mark:  **Do:** Fake a connection/subscription error and ensure that the client retries and finally if things don't get better it cras
+:white_check_mark:  **Do:** Fake a connection/subscription error and ensure that the client retries and finally if things don't get better it crashes.
+This specific failure is outstandi

 Test that errors on the initial phase where the connection is being made are handled correctly, otherwise you be left with a zombie process that does nothing.
 For example,...